bheisler/blog-hugo-source/content/post/pennys-sword-rwby-part1.md

 that doesn't work, I'll probably end up 3D printing, molding and casting it instead.

+As usual, I started by finding reference material and tracing out some blueprints in Inkscape.
+Reference material for RWBY is usually pretty easy to find, since Rooster Teeth often releases detailed turnaround shots of the characters and their gear for exactly this purpose.

 ## Blade

 This is the part I did last fall.
 I took a big block of 1/2 inch MDF to my [local